Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission

 Theorem \ref{thm2} states that it is indeed challenging to solve problem \eqref{eq:optim}, which corroborates our intuitive observations from its nature of limited resources, message sharing and local information availability.
 The result identifies the complexity of conventional heuristic methods when solving problem \eqref{eq:optim} and motivates to leverage learning-based approaches to develop efficient and scalable solutions in a decentralized manner.

-In a general case, it is possible that node activation probabilities vary over time due to many different factors, such as new sources of messages, changes in the wireless environment, node mobility, and so on.
+In general, it is possible that node activation probabilities vary over time due to many different factors, such as new sources of messages, changes in the wireless environment, node mobility, and so on.
 This indicates that the distribution of active node sets $\mathcal{A}$, modeled by $p(\mathcal{A})$, can vary over time.
-As a consequence, an important property that requires attention is the robustness of a joint strategy $\mathbf{\Psi}$ to distribution changes of $\mathcal{A}$ caused by external environment factors, i.e., how much $\xi' = \mathbb{E}[\,\xi \mid \mathbf{\Psi},\,p'\,]$ can degrade if the distribution shifts to $p''$ and the expected probability of successful transmission becomes $\xi'' = \mathbb{E}[\,\xi \mid \mathbf{\Psi},\,p''\,]$.
+As a consequence, \deniz{a natural question} is the robustness of a joint strategy $\mathbf{\Psi}$ to distribution \deniz{shifts in} $\mathcal{A}$, i.e., how much $\xi' = \mathbb{E}[\,\xi \mid \mathbf{\Psi},\,p'\,]$ can degrade if the distribution shifts to $p''$ and the expected probability of successful transmission becomes $\xi'' = \mathbb{E}[\,\xi \mid \mathbf{\Psi},\,p''\,]$.
 If we model $p'$ and $p''$ as two \ac{i.i.d.} realizations of the same Dirichlet distribution and consider $\mathbf{\Psi}$ to be deterministic, the following theorem derives an upper bound on the probability that the degradation exceeds a threshold error, i.e., $\vert \xi' - \xi'' \vert \geq \eta$ with $\eta \in [0, 1]$ the threshold error.